Mileage Depreciation in VRT Calculations

 Assessment: Extreme mileage for commercial vehicle

-VRT Impact: Significant depreciation, 25%+ reduction possible
+VRT Impact: notable depreciation, 25%+ reduction possible

 Common Mileage Mistakes to Avoid